-Our LifePoints review digs into their history, user experience, and pros and cons of this popular survey site.
+Our LifePoints review digs into the survey sites history, survey experience, and pros and cons of this popular survey site.
 Read on to learn more….it will be worth your time!

 How does LifePoints help?

-For customers, it’s an interesting and engaging way to make money to share their opinion and feedback on products.
+For most people, it’s an interesting and engaging way to make money to share their opinion and feedback on products.

 What is LifePoints?

 LifePoints was launched in 1946 as Nation Family Opinions and later acquired by Lightspeed Research.
-Originally called “Global Test Market”, they rebranded in 2019 to better stand out from other survey sites.
+Originally called “Global Test Market”, in 2019 Lightspeed rebranded Lifepoints to better stand out from other survey sites.

-The internet has made it easy to connect companies with questions to users happy to be rewarded for their opinions.
-That’s enabled the company to develop partnerships across 70 different countries and as of 2019, boast a total of 5.5 million active users.
+The internet has made it easy to connect companies with questions to users happy to be rewarded to share their opinions.
+That’s enabled the Lightspeed to develop partnerships across 70 different countries and as of 2019, boast a total of 5.5 million active users.

 Getting Started with LifePoints

-Like most paid surveys, LifePoints runs on points you can redeem for money or gift cards.
-You earn these rewards through participating in surveys, games, and other interactions with the platform.
+Like most paid online surveys, LifePoints runs on points you can redeem for money or gift cards.
+You get paid once you earn enough points in your account.

-When you complete your first complete your profile you earn 33 points.
-This process captures demographic and behavioral information that complete your profile.
+When you first complete your profile you earn 33 Lifepoints.
+This process captures demographic and behavioral information that completes your profile.

-Your profile information is used by market research companies to determine the best surveys for you qualify for in a daily update.
+Your profile information is used by market research companies to determine the best surveys and product testing you qualify for in a daily update.
 You are also provided with an estimate of how long it will take and how many points you’ll receive.
-This prevents you from wasting your time.
+This prevents you from wasting your time taking surveys.

 Qualifying for surveys

 Your profile helps you pre-qualify, however, most surveys have an additional screening step.
-This selects the final participants that fit the research parameters set by the company performing the research.
+These survey invitations help select the final participants that fit the information research parameters set by the market research company.

-LifePoints has a great qualification rate.
+LifePoints survey panel has a great qualification rate.
 Users have reported qualifying 1 out of 3 times.
 When it comes to online surveys, those are great odds!